 Jindalee's strategy is to acquire prospective ground, add value through low cost exploration and, where appropriate, either introduce partners to assist in funding further progress, or fund this activity via a dedicated company in which Jindalee retains a significant interest.
-At 31 March 2018 Jindalee held cash and marketable securities worth \$5.0M which, combined with the Company's tight capital structure, provide a strong base for leverage into new opportunities.
+At 31 March 2018 Jindalee held cash and marketable securities worth \$5.0M which, combined with the Company's tight capital structure (only 34.9M shares on issue), provide a strong base for leverage into new opportunities.